What is Accidental Cover on home insurance?

 For example, if you fell over and accidentally smashed your phone and it stops performing the task it was designed to do, this would commonly be considered as Accidental Damage.

 Accidental Damage is usually an add on to insurance policies, so if you’re particularly prone to accidents it may be worth considering.
 Global research company Mintel reports that a third of claims on home insurance are from Accidental Damage, with it being the most popular thing to add onto a policy.
-Luckily for you, here at Urban Jungle we include Accidental Damage as standard to our core contents insurance policy at no extra cost from just £5 per month.
+Luckily for you, here at Urban Jungle, we include Accidental Damage as standard with our Urban Jungle Contents only policy.
 Read more about our policy here.

 Whether you’re looking for home contents insurance (usually for renters or tenants and leaseholder) or you’re looking for buildings insurance or buildings & contents insurance (homeowners) Accidental Damage will vary slightly.
 We’ve put together everything you should consider before purchasing Accidental Damage.